 1. Labrador Retriever

-The Labrador Retriever has long since been known as the American family dog.
+The Labrador retriever has long been known as the American family dog.
 It may be due to that kind of familial bond that separation anxiety is so common in this breed.
 Another reason could be the recent decline in the breed's overall health, which many suspect has led the number of Labs with separation anxiety to skyrocket.

 4. German Shorthaired Pointer